ariusxi/artie-lens/README.md

 }
 ```

-## 🔎 Análise do projeto
+## 🔎 Project Analysis
-Para analisar os projetos com as configurações definidas:
+To analyze the projects using the defined configuration:
 ```bash
 artie run
 ```